-Having trouble with Cloud Billing?
-This page describes some of the issues you might encounter and provides guidance on how to resolve these issues.
+This page describes some of the Cloud Billing issues you might encounter and provides guidance on how to resolve these issues.

 If you need help with your Cloud Billing account, Google Cloud offers free Cloud Billing Support to all customers.
-If you'd like to talk to a support representative about a Cloud Billing question or a billing-related issue that you are having, please visit our Cloud Billing Support page for contact options.
+If you'd like to talk to a support representative about a Cloud Billing question or a billing-related issue, visit our Cloud Billing Support page for contact options.

 Unrecognized Google Cloud or Google Maps Platform charges

-If you received an unexpected invoice for Google Cloud or Google Maps Platform services, or you see charges for Google services that you do not recognize, submit a Cloud Billing Support ticket through the Unknown Google Cloud Charge Inquiry form.
+If you received an unexpected invoice for Google Cloud or Google Maps Platform services, or you see charges for Google services that you don't recognize, submit a Cloud Billing Support ticket through the Unknown Google Cloud Charge Inquiry form.

 If you've contacted your bank to dispute a charge, the bank treats the dispute as a chargeback.